 There is no evidence the brand has any worker empowerment initiatives such as collective bargaining or rights to make a complaint, and it has made little to no progress toward payment of a living wage.
 To top it all off, it sources its final stage of production from countries with extreme risk of labour abuse!

-Lululemon gets an ‘it’s a start’ rating for our animal friends.
-It does not use fur, leather, angora, or exotic animal skin.
-It uses down feathers accredited by the Responsible Down Standard, which is a plus, but it also uses wool and exotic animal hair without stating sources, so we can’t be sure how the animals are treated.
+Lululemon once again gets a ‘not good enough’ rating for our animal friends.
+While it does not use fur, angora, or exotic animal skin, there is no evidence it has an animal welfare policy.
+It uses down feathers accredited by the Responsible Down Standard, which is a plus, but it also uses leather, wool, and exotic animal hair without stating sources, so we can’t be sure how the animals are treated.

 Overall Rating: Not Good Enough

 Based on information from our own research, we’ve given Lululemon an overall rating of ‘not good enough’.
-When it comes to labour, we’re glad to see a solid Code of Conduct, but it still falls short.
+When it comes to labour, we’re glad to see some level of transparency in the supply chain, but it still falls short.
 If the brand’s employees aren’t being paid a living wage, it’s simply not good enough to be considered truly ethical conduct.
-On the environment front, we’d like to see less talk and more action!
+On the environment and animal front, we’d like to see less talk and more action!

 Luckily there are numerous ethical activewear brands that have our full support which you can see below!